SonarSource/sonar-loc-count/README.md

 General usage
 -------------

-All scripts will produce two reports of LoC by language (.lang) and by repository (.file).
+Most scripts will produce two reports of LoC by language (.lang) and by repository (.file).

 [github.com](https://github.com):